yuqing-liu-dut/bit-depth-expansion/README.md

 3. run "calcPSNR.py" to calculate the PSNR/SSIM/W-dis results.

 ## Citation
-Please kindly cite our paper if it is useful for you.
+Please kindly cite our paper when using this project for your research.
+'''
 @misc{liu2022,
   doi = {10.48550/ARXIV.2204.12039},
   author = {Liu, Yuqing and Jia, Qi and Zhang, Jian and Fan, Xin and Wang, Shanshe and Ma, Siwei and Gao, Wen},